Nem0x/asic-project-phhxh-docs/docs/frontend/single-fetch/two-cycle-cache/two-cycle-cache.md

 ### Direct-mapped cache

-We are able to get 9.05ns clock period after PAR.
+We are able to get a 9.05ns clock period after PAR.
 The timing report is [here](par_result/direct-mapped_cache/riscv_top_postRoute_all.tarpt).
 The total time required for running all benchmarks is:
 ```math
 T_{total} = \sum N_{cycles} \times T_{clock} = 57,929,714 \times 9.05ns= 0.524s
 ```